SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 ### **Interviewer:** What is an outlier?

 **Candidate:**
-An outlier is a data point that is significantly different from the other values in the dataset.
-For example, if most people in a salary dataset earn between $40,000 and $60,000, but one person earns $200,000, that $200,000 is an outlier because it's much higher than the others.
+An outlier is basically a data point that stands out because it’s way different from the rest.
+For example, if most people in a salary dataset earn between $40,000 and $60,000, but someone earns $200,000, that $200,000 is an outlier—it’s way higher than the others.

 ### **Interviewer:** How can outliers be determined in a dataset?

 **Candidate:**

-Outliers can be identified using several methods.
-One common method is the **z-score**, which measures how far a data point is from the mean in terms of standard deviations.
-A z-score far from 0 (typically above 3 or below -3) indicates an outlier.
+There are a few ways to spot outliers.
+One common method is the z-score, which tells you how far a data point is from the average in terms of standard deviations.
+If the z-score is really high or low—like above 3 or below -3—it’s probably an outlier.

-Another method is the **Interquartile Range (IQR)**.
-The IQR measures the spread of the middle 50% of data.
-You can calculate it by finding the first quartile (Q1) and third quartile (Q3), then calculating \( IQR = Q3 - Q1 \).
+Another way is using the Interquartile Range (IQR).
+The IQR is the range of the middle 50% of the data.
+You calculate it by finding the first quartile (Q1) and third quartile (Q3), then subtracting: \( IQR = Q3 - Q1 \).
 Any data point below \( Q1 - 1.5 \times IQR \) or above \( Q3 + 1.5 \times IQR \) is considered an outlier.

 ### **Interviewer:** Why is it important to identify outliers?

 **Candidate:**

-Outliers can skew your analysis, especially with averages or regression models.
-By identifying and handling them properly, you ensure more accurate conclusions.
-Sometimes, outliers represent important information, so we may need to investigate them further rather than just removing them.
+Outliers can mess up your analysis, especially if you’re looking at averages or building models.
+They can pull the results in weird directions.
+But it’s not always about removing them—sometimes outliers are important.
+They might point to errors in the data or highlight something unusual that’s worth investigating further.

-# Screening for Outliers in a Dataset
+# 22. Screening for Outliers in a Dataset

----

 **Interviewer:** How do you screen for outliers in a dataset?